imixs/imixs-workflow/src/site/markdown/modelling/process.md

 ##Workflow Properties
 The Tab 'Workflow' contains Processing Information of a Task element.
-These information will be updated after a WorkItem was processed by the Worklfow Engine.
+These information will be updated after a WorkItem was processed by the Workflow Engine.

 <img src="../images/modelling/bpmn_screen_17.png"/>

 ###ID
 Every Workflow Task has an unambiguously ID.
-The Process ID is assigned by the Workfow Engine after a WorkItem was processed.
+The Process ID is assigned by the Workflow Engine after a WorkItem was processed.
 The Process ID is used to identify the status of a WorkItem controlled by the Workflow Engine.